November is Pet Diabetes Month

-Today is World Diabetes Day, a day dedicated to raising awareness about diabetes mellitus or better known as just diabetes.
+November 14 is World Diabetes Day, a day dedicated to raising awareness about diabetes mellitus or better known as just diabetes.
 This day is only a small part of the month of November dedicated to raising awareness of diabetes in humans AS WELL AS in pets.
-Today, in honor of #PetDiabetesMonth, we will go over how this disease affects our pets and ways we can combat it before it begins.

 What is Diabetes Mellitus and what does it mean for my pets?

 Like humans, dogs and cats also experience two different forms of diabetes, Type I and Type II Diabetes Mellitus (DM).
 According to the Pet Health Network, Type I DM requires lifelong insulin therapy and is more commonly seen in dogs.
 Type II DM is more commonly seen in cats and is treated for months but not necessarily for life.
 Although it can occur in younger pets, both are typically seen in older pets from 7 to 9 years old and occur when insulin is not properly produced in the body.
 Untreated, these can cause complications such as vomiting, dehydration, cataracts and in severe cases death.

 What are the signs and symptoms of diabetes in pets?